 - Turn the windshield wipers off when driving through an automatic car wash.
-Damage to the windshield wipers may result if the wiper control is left in any position other than off. - Always remove any buildup of snow that prevents the windshield wiper blades from returning to the off position.
+Damage to the windshield wipers may result if the wiper control is left in any position other than off. - In cold weather, always turn off the wiper switch and allow the wipers to return to the "Park" position before turning off the engine.
+If the wiper switch is left on and the wipers freeze to the windshield, damage to the wiper motor may occur when the vehicle is restarted. - Always remove any buildup of snow that prevents the windshield wiper blades from returning to the off position.
 If the windshield wiper control is turned off and the blades cannot return to the off position, damage to the wiper motor may occur.